-I’m just recently back from Sci-Fi Scarborough, a Sci-Fi convention in the North East of England.
+I’m just recently back from Sci-Fi Scarborough 2022, a Sci-Fi convention in the North East of England.
 It was my first convention up north so it was interesting to compare it to other conventions I’ve been to.

-My main reason for going was that Sixth Element Publishing aka CG Hatton was having a stall there and she generously invited authors who’ve contributed to the Harvey Duckman Presents anthologies to come along and share some of their stall.
-Sixth Element were launching the latest volume – Harvey Duckman Presents Volume 9.
+My main reason for going was that Sixth Element Publishing https://6e.net aka Gillie Hatton & Graeme Wilkinson was having a stall there and they generously invited authors who’ve contributed to the Harvey Duckman Presents anthologies https://harveyduckman.com to come along and share some of their stall.
+Sixth Element was launching the latest volume – Harvey Duckman Presents Volume 9.
 Since I’ve just published Moonsleep and Other Stories, I took advantage of the offer and the chance to meet other Harvey authors.

 I’m writing this at the end of February 2021 so I hope everyone is doing as well as they can.
 In the UK, the vaccination programme is going well and 21st June is the date that we hope to be able to move about freely again.
 Definitely something to look forward to.